Could a zapping headband tame tough seizures?

 Summary

-This study tested a device called STARSTIM that delivers a mild electrical current to the brain (tDCS) to see if it can safely reduce seizures in people with epilepsy that doesn't respond to medication.
+This study tested a device that sends a very mild electrical current to the brain (tDCS) to see if it can safely reduce seizures in people with epilepsy that doesn't respond to medication.
 127 participants aged 9 and older received either real or fake (sham) stimulation for 10 sessions over two weeks.
-Researchers tracked seizure changes and quality of life for 10 more weeks to see if the treatment helped.
+Researchers tracked seizure changes and side effects for 10 more weeks to measure the treatment's effect on quality of life.

 Disclaimer Read more